stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 At first glance it really makes sense, doesn't it?
 The `"double reverse"` rule nevertheless does not preserve meaning of expression it transforms.
-`reverse (reverse xs)` applied to an infinite list would diverge, never yielding any element, while infinite list `xs` can be consumed normally, given that it's never forced in its entirety.
+`reverse (reverse xs)` applied to an infinite list would diverge, never yielding any element, while the infinite list `xs` can be consumed normally, given that it's never forced in its entirety.

 **GHC does not attempt to ensure that rules are terminating**.
 For example